Axway/amplify-central/content/en/docs/connect_manage_environ/connect_api_manager/deploy-your-agents-with-amplify-cli.md

 The agents are running on the same machine as the Gateway or API Manager are when the Gateway is deployed in a classic mode.

 The agents are running on the same Docker environment as the Gateway or API Manager when the Gateway is deployed in EMT mode.
-Note that traceability agent need to use the same volume where the event logs or open traffic logs are written.
+Note that traceability agent needs to use the same volume where the event logs or open traffic logs are written by the Gateway (refer to `anm` container)

-There is no pre-requisites for the agent.
-The agents only need access to the platform urls described here: [Administer API Manager network traffic](/docs/connect_manage_environ/connect_api_manager/network-traffic-apimanager).
+The agents need access to the platform urls described here: [Administer API Manager network traffic](/docs/connect_manage_environ/connect_api_manager/network-traffic-apimanager) either directly or via a proxy.

 ## Configure the agents with Axway Central CLI